 A February 2021 sermon presented by Paula Cole Jones, one of the creators of the 8th Principle at the Community Church of New York.
 The sermon provides background on the 8th Principle and example of the experiences of congregations that have adopted the 8th Principle.

 A Critique of the Proposed 8th Principle of Unitarian Universalism by Kenneth Ing

-This comprehensive critique is from a friend of the Quimper UU Congregation in Port Townsend, Washington.
-This critique is available by viewing Ken’s youtube presentation (84 minutes) or by reviewing the PDF version of that presentation.
+This comprehensive critique is from Kenneth Ing.
+This critique is available by viewing Ken’s YouTube presentation (84 minutes) or by reviewing the PDF version of that presentation.

 Examples of Actions that Westside UU has Taken to be Accountable in the Work of Dismantling Racism and other Oppressions

 A paper prepared by Westside’s Racial Justice Change Team (RJCT) that documents examples of what it means to be accountable to doing anti-racism work.
 The examples are work that Westside has recently engaged in.

 The congregation’s 8th Principle webpage that explains what the adoption of the 8th Principle means to their congregation and specifically shows how the 8th principle has been incorporated into the church’s list of principles and sources.

 List of Congregations that have adopted the 8th Principle